About Sponsored Programs

 - Seminars for female students on non-traditional occupations

-- Staff and faculty attendance at state and national conferences such as Integrated Learning Conference, the National Summit on Education Equity, Association of Career & Technical Educations' Vision Conference and the National Career Pathways Conference
+- Staff and faculty attendance at state and national conferences such as the Integrated Learning Conference, the National Summit on Education Equity, Association of Career & Technical Educations' Regional Conference and the PennACE (PA Association of Colleges and Employers) Conference

-CCAC's Perkins Grant staff have created credit transfer agreements that allow well-qualified graduates of Career and Technical high schools to earn college credit for the work completed in high school.
-More local agreements will be coming on line during the course of Academic Year 22/23.
+CCAC's Perkins Grant staff have created credit transfer agreements that allow well-qualified graduates of Career and Technical high schools to earn college credit for work completed in high school.

 Due to federal grant guidelines, the Perkins Grant staff members cannot assist students with developmental coursework.
 Furthermore, the Perkins Grant does not provide funds directly to students, but instead funds a variety of programs designed to help Career & Technical Education students succeed.

 Each year CCAC receives several awards to help fund the school.
 The awarded sponsored program list includes new Funding projects.
 CCAC's reoccurring sponsored programs such as KEYS, Act 101, and Perkins are not listed.